Monster Taming/C6 The Auction Exploded with the Atmosphere!

 ...

-"The price seems steep, and what I have is sufficient."
+"The price is a bit steep, and I already have enough as it is."

 Report